MiquelMarinoEspinosa/Racing-Car-Katas/HtmlTextConverter.md

 - Inject `FileTextManager` dependency in the rest of the tests and make the dependency mandatory
 - Remove integration tests
 - Extract `FileTextManager` mock to be configured and reused at the `setUp` method
+- Extract `HtmlTextConverter` to be configured and reused at the `setUp` method

 ### Conclusions